piotrkoziar/AGH-python-labs/README.rst

-Prepared data is a directory where: key = word (from the text file) value = [x, y], where x = number of files in which the word has appeared
-                      y = number of times the word has appeared
+Prepared data is a directory where: key = word (from the text file) value = [x, y], where x = number of files in which the word has appeared, y = number of times the word has appeared

 The dendrogram is prepared if draw==True